 - Nativity performance – EYFS and KS1 perform their nativity performances to parents in school

 - Advent service - Held in school and attended by all year groups.
-Parents join us for this service.
+Parents are invited to this service.

 - Easter service – Held in church for all year groups.
-Parents join us for this service.
+Parents are invited to this service.

 - Leavers service - Held at Ripon Cathedral and attended by Yr6 children